cam-owen/save_citations/README.md

   * But I have no way of storing the citations for works that I think might be relevant.

 * So, what happens?

-  * I would open a new tab and search for each presumably relevant work on Google Scholar just so I can have a way of getting back to each of them later
+  * I would open a new tab and search for each presumably relevant work on Google Scholar just so I can get back to each of them later

-...Not very efficient and organized.
+Not very efficient and organized...and I end up with a lot of open tabs.

 The program solves this issue, and I use it in conjunction with Zotero.